mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-03-20-the privacy-storm.md

 tags: Misc
 classes: wide
 ---
-For many of us that work in technology, the Facebook / Cambridge Analytic crisis currently unfolding (March 2018) is getting attention not just because of the facts of the story, but instead: why has the world started caring _now_?
+For many of us that work in technology, the Facebook / Cambridge Analytica crisis currently unfolding (March 2018) is getting attention not just because of the facts of the story, but instead: why has the world started caring _now_?

 Personally, I think it's simply one of these ideas whose time has come; the tectonic pressure has been building for